How to perform SOAP Requests with Node.js

 But I managed to find something wrong with all of them for my use case.
 It was either too much code or too much overhead.
 I thought to myself, “I just need to send 3 parameters, that’s it.
 Why such an extensive docs for all the modules when I want to do something so simple”.
 So…

-I wrote a simple .js file to recreate the procedure above using the request module just performing a POST request, but thought “This is still too much code to do something this simple…”.
+I wrote a simple .js file to recreate the procedure above using axios to perform a POST request, but thought “This is still too much code to do something this simple…”.
 So I created the easy-soap-request node module.

 There’s not much to the module, but it provides “lift”.
 It will save time for those who are just learning about the dreaded legacy SOAP.
 Here’s what the module looks like: